fraya/dylan-curl/documentation/source/index.rst

 Dylan-curl
 ==========

-Curl library wrapper for the Opendylan language.
+Curl library wrapper for the Dylan language.

 .. toctree::
    :maxdepth: 2